b0rba/if1015-hackadeira/Ex1/q1/README.md

 ## how to use

-Start serve and client, in this order, with:
+Start tcp server and client, in this order, with:

 ```
 node server.js